nastassjamotro/Programming-1-Portfolio/README.md

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/figuresmockup.png "Logo Title Text 1")

+  But the game will actually utilize the logos of each of the characters.

 ![alt text](https://nastassjamotro.github.io/Programming-1-Portfolio/logosmockup.png "Logo Title Text 1")

 ### The Characters on the DC side are: